-For batch runs OPAL accepts the following command line arguments:
+For batch runs OPAL accepts the command line arguments shown in Table 4:

-Argument Values Function input <file></file> the input file.
+Argument Values Function input <file></file> The input file.
 Using "input" is optional.
-Instead the input file can be provided either as first or as last argument. info 0-5 controls the amount of output to the command line.
+Instead the input file can be mp ar ,,,,, provided either as first or as last argument. info 0-5 Controls the amount of output to the command line.
 0 means no or scarce output, 5 means a lot of output.
-Default: 1.
-Full support currently only in OPAL-t. restart -1 - <integer></integer> restarts from given step in file with saved phase space.
-Per default OPAL tries to restart from a file <file>.h5 where <file>is the input file without extension.</file></file> -1 stands for the last step in the file.
+Default: 1. warn 0-5 Controls the amount of output warning message.
+Default: 1. restart -1 - <integer></integer> Restarts from given step in file with saved phase space.
+Per default OPAL tries to restart from a file <file>.h5 where <file>is the input file without</file></file> extension1 stands for the last step in the file.
 If no other file is specified to restart from and if the last step of the file is chosen, then the new data is appended to the file.
-Otherwise the data from this particular step is copied to a new file and all new data appended to the new file. restartfn <file></file> a file in H5hut format from which OPAL should restart. help Displays a summary of all command-line arguments and then quits. version Prints the version and then quits.
+Otherwise the data from this particular step is copied to a new file and all new data appended to the new file. restartfn <file></file> A file in H5hut format from which OPAL should restart. help Displays a summary of all command-line arguments and then quits. help-command <command/> Display the help for the OPAL command <command/> and all the information about their attributes. version Prints the curent version of OPAL installed. version-full Prints the version of OPAL with additional informations. git-revision Print the revision hash of the repository. summary Print IPPL lib summary at start. time Show total time used in execution. notime Do not show timing info (default). commlib <x></x> mpi or serial Selects a parallel comm. library.